pmdbt/RobinhoodAI/README.md

 ### TO DOs:

-1. Finish tests for Robin_Pipeline class.
+1. Write new test file for authentication class
-2. Write new test file for authentication class
+2. Add methods to get historical data from Robinhood API for a given ticker.